Stan Bradley’s

 Instructors

-The club today is managed by three instructors who trained directly under Shihan Bradley, and now train under the guidance of Shihan Ted Jungblut.
-They are Sensei David Cox, Sensei Phil East, and Sensei Richard Bernard.
+The club today is managed by four instructors who train under the guidance of Shihan Ted Jungblut.
+They are Sensei David Cox, Sensei Holly Kelly and Phil East.

 Shihan Jungblut’s qualifications include: